THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Video metadata: Always use a video title so that you can link to the content.
 The video description is also relevant, as it describes the content even more precisely and, thanks to a clever formulation, can increase the chance that someone will click on it (click rate increases!).
 Yoast can also help with a (chargeable) extension:

 - Do not use Flash, as almost no smartphone or tablet supports it.
 Use video formats that are supported by all major browsers.

 - Content related: Google wants to be able to capture the videos on the page well when crawling.
 The search engine is based on the rest of the content surrounding the video.
 The text content in which the video is implemented serves as a guide and reference point for the topic.

-SEO advantages: Videos are a very good way to increase visibility in Google search results.
-In addition, copies that are frequently clicked on YouTube and under which the original URL is noted can bring a lot of traffic to your own site.
-They also favor the increase of the visitor length of stay and increase the relevance of the content in which they are embedded, because search engines generally rate video content on websites positively.
+SEO advantages: Videos are a perfect way to increase visibility in Google search results.
+In addition, copies frequently clicked on YouTube, and under which the original URL is noted can bring a lot of traffic to your own site.
+They also favor increasing the visitor length of stay and increasing the relevance of the content in which they are embedded because search engines generally rate video content on websites positively.

 - Make sure to choose a common HD resolution for the videos on your website.

 The importance of sitemaps we have in our SEO audit checklist is already mentioned a few times.
 The same applies to videos: Send your videos in your own sitemap to Google (in the Search Console) and Bing (in the webmaster tools).

 On the one hand, your web project structure is very important for your users, as they have to find their way around it.
 They want to achieve their goal quickly and get answers to your questions.

 A reference can also be made here to the last point of the SEO audit checklist.
 Your interested target group should have easy and quick access to your user-friendly, optimized content.
 A friendly video on the start page can serve as an introduction.